-- A. Pressure systems must have as a minimum an accurate system sketch.
-The system sketch documents the fluid flow path and the relationship of all wetted/pressurized components in the fluid system; this includes the piping, system components, process equipment, and any instrumentation and controls.
-The sketch is a functional representation of the pressure system and is not an isometric representation of the system. - B. Sketches shall contain standard LANL symbols and acronyms to aid in the interpretation of the sketches.
-For piping components, LANL CAD Standards Manual Section 300, App.
-G3, G4, and J provide standard symbols and acronyms. - C. System sketches may be hand drawn or drawn using a program like PowerPoint or Visio.
-Computer-Aided Drafted (CAD) drawings are also acceptable but not required by ESM Chapter 17.
+A. Pressure systems must have at minimum, an accurate system sketch.
+The system sketch documents the fluid flow path and the relationship of all wetted/pressurized components in the fluid system; this includes the piping, system components, process equipment, and

+- any instrumentation and controls.
+The sketch is a functional representation of the pressure system and is not an isometric representation of the system. - B. Sketches shall contain standard LANL symbols and abbreviations to aid in the interpretation of the sketches.
+For piping components, LANL CAD Standards Manual Section 300, App's G3, G4, and J provide standard symbols and abbreviations. - C. System sketches may be hand drawn or drawn using a program like PowerPoint or Visio.
+Computer-Aided Drafted (CAD) drawings are acceptable but not required.

 Guidance: ESM Ch.
-17 Reference Data SharePoint provides a simple PowerPoint template for creating system sketches.
+17 Reference Data SharePoint (LANL internal) provides a simple PowerPoint template for creating system sketches.